-The noise source is implemented by collecting and accumulating time variances of variable memory accesses and variances in the execution time of a defined set of instructions, which includes an implementation of SHA3-256.
-The time variances, in the form of time deltas, are accumulated and mapped down to 256-bits by the SHA3-256 vetted conditioning function which outputs 256 bits of full entropy.
+The noise source is implemented by collecting and accumulating variances of the execution time of a defined set of instructions.
+The time jitter of the execution time is measured over time variances of variable memory accesses and variances in the execution time of a defined set of instructions, which includes an implementation of SHA3-256.